ADGEfficiency/adgefficiency.github.io/_pages/reading-list.md

 ### 183 - Data Scientists at Work - Sebastian Gutierrez

 ### 184 - Data Science at the Command Line - Jeroen Janssens

+### 185 - How Emotions Are Made - Lisa Feldman Barrett

+... emotion is constructed in the moment by core systems interacting across the whole brain, aided by a lifetime of learning.

+### 186 - Ho Chi Minh: A Life - William J. Duiker